 Pour into prepared pie plate, leaving at least 1/4 inch between the batter and the top of the pie crust.
 Pour any remaining batter into prepared ramekin(s).
 Smooth the top of the pie with a rubber spatula.

-Brush crust with egg wash (full egg, mixed + 1 Tbs. water) or milk or oil (to help the crust brown), then cover with pie crust covers for the first 30 minutes of baking.
+Brush crust with egg wash (full egg, mixed + 1 Tbs. water) or milk or oil (to help the crust brown), then cover with pie crust covers for at least the first 30 minutes of baking -- longer if you're using decorative pie crust cut-outs like some I've pictured here which are quite thin and delicate, and therefore would be prone to over-cooking/burning if not covered.

-Bake at 450º F for 15 minutes, then reduce heat to 375º F and bake for 15 more minutes.
+Bake at 450º F for 15 minutes, then reduce heat to 375º F and bake for 15 more minutes (~45 minutes total bake time).

 Remove pie crust covers and brush the crust edges with egg wash, milk or oil again, then bake another 15 minutes, or until a knife inserted into the pie comes out clean.
 The middle should still be slightly jiggly, not totally firm.